How to Plan a San Juan Mountains Elopement (Updated for 2026)

 No Permits Needed

-Generally speaking, most elopement locations in the San Juan mountains don’t need any permits or reservations for a small elopement of 15 people or less, which makes planning your elopement much more simple.
-All national and state parks in Colorado as well as many areas closer to Denver require some sort of special use permit or reservation of some kind.
+Generally speaking, most elopement locations in the San Juan mountains don’t need any permits or reservations for a small elopement of 15 people or less, which makes planning your elopement much more simple, and also FREE.
+All national and state parks in Colorado as well as many areas closer to Denver require some sort of special use permit or reservation of some kind in order to elope on public land.

 Stunning Accommodations